nlkitai/nlux/README.md

 `NLUX` is React and JavaScript open-source library for building conversational AI interfaces.
 It makes it super simple to build web applications powered by Large Language Models (LLMs) and AI.
-With just a few  lines of code, you can add conversational AI capabilities and interact with your favourite AI models.
+With just a few  lines of code, you can add conversational AI capabilities and interact with your favorite AI models.

 ## Try `NLUX` 🚀